Hyacinth Graf Strachwitz: Involvement with the German resistance

-Author Röll however casts doubt on this account citing that Strachwitz's cousin, Rudolf Christoph Freiherr von Gersdorff, who attempted to assassinate Hitler in 1943, had recounted that Strachwitz had expressed the belief to him several times that killing Hitler would have constituted murder.
+Author Röll, however, casts doubt on this account, noting that Strachwitz's cousin, Rudolf Christoph Freiherr von Gersdorff, who attempted to assassinate Hitler in 1943, had recounted that Strachwitz had expressed the belief to him several times that killing Hitler would have constituted murder.
 Röll concludes that Strachwitz was too much a Prussian officer to consider assassinating Hitler.

 After World War II and final years

 Strachwitz was released by the Allies in June 1947.
 By the time of his release, he had lost his wife, his youngest son and his estate.
 Alda was killed in a traffic accident on 6 January 1946, run over by a US military truck in Velden an der Vils.
 Strachwitz, still a US prisoner of war in camp Allendorf near Marburg, was denied permission to attend the funeral.
 Harti, who had lost a leg, was killed in action shortly before the end of the war on 25 March 1945 near Holstein.
-Strachwitz married Nora von Strumm (1916–2000), on 30 July 1947 in Holzhausen.
+Strachwitz married Nora von Strumm (1916–2000), granddaughter of Baron Ferdinand Eduard von Stumm, on 30 July 1947 in Holzhausen.
 He and Nora had four children, two daughters and two sons, born between 1951 and 1960.

-At the invitation of Husni al-Za'im, Strachwitz was in Syria acting as an agricultural and military advisor for the Syrian Armed Forces from January–June 1949 during the 1948 Arab–Israeli War.
-The influential man behind Husni al-Za'im was Adib Shishakli, who wanted a Pan-Arabian revolution and was trying to run the state from behind the scenes.
+At the invitation of Husni al-Za'im, Strachwitz was an agricultural and military advisor for the Syrian Armed Forces from January–June 1949 during the 1948 Arab–Israeli War.
+The influential man behind Husni al-Za'im was Adib Shishakli, who wanted a Pan-Arab revolution and was trying to run the state from behind the scenes.
 Seeing himself as a state-maker, the Otto von Bismarck of the Arabian peoples, Shishakli's goal was to transform Syria into a kind of "Prussian Arabia".
 Under his leadership, Syria brought over 30 advisors to Syria.

 Strachwitz, bragging about his military successes in Russia, had a very difficult time with the Syrian officers, and his agricultural suggestions were ignored as well.
 When Adib Shishakli seized power, Strachwitz and his wife left Syria.
 In the meantime, they had received a visa for Argentina, where they hoped to find another advisory position.
 Via Lebanon, they arrived in Livorno, Italy, where they changed their plans and ran a winery.
 They returned to Germany in 1951 with a Red Cross passport.
 He settled on an estate in Winkl near Grabenstätt in Bavaria and founded the "Oberschlesisches Hilfswerk" (Upper Silesian Fund) supporting fellow Silesians in need.

 Strachwitz died on 25 April 1968 of lung cancer in hospital in Trostberg.
 He was laid to rest in the village cemetery of Grabenstätt, beside his first wife.
 The Bundeswehr provided an honour guard as a mark of respect.
 Heinz-Georg Lemm delivered the eulogy.